Why You Should Get a Re-Key on Your Locks

 On average, hiring a locksmith for changing out door locks costs an average of $96-$210, with the high end of average costs reported being $350.

 If you have a home warranty plan, you can have your locks re-keyed for a fraction of the price.
 All you pay is a service call fee!
-With a service call fee costing around $60-$70 depending on your plan, this can end up costing you 75% less than a traditional locksmith.
+This can end up costing you 65% less than a traditional locksmith.
+(We got this number by comparing Landmark’s highest service call fee of $100 to the average cost of a full home re-key of $280.)

 Using a Home Warranty to Re-Key your Locks